NAL-i5K/tripal_eutils/docs/user_guide.rst

 After you've selected a database and an accession, you can use the **Preview Record** button to view the metadata and linked records that will be inserted.

 The preview will first show the base Chado record created.
-THe  values here are typically the primary fields of the Chado table (in this case, ``chado.analysis``), as well as any DBXrefs associated with it.
+The  values here are typically the primary fields of the Chado table (in this case, ``chado.analysis``), as well as any DBXrefs associated with it.

 .. figure:: user_guide/preview_pt_1.png
   :alt: Previewing submission base record.